WinterAlexander/Boing/README.md

 #### How it worked:

-There was only Axis Aligned Limits and all collision detection was continuous but only took in consideration the movement of one entity at the time.
-The entities had to be sorted to decide which has the collision replacement priority and the replacement was simply a teleportation to the edge of the other limit by fixing the movement vector.
+There was only Axis Aligned Bounds and all collision detection was continuous but only took in consideration the movement of one entity at the time.
+The entities had to be sorted to decide which has the collision replacement priority and the replacement was simply a teleportation to the edge of the other bound by fixing the movement vector.

 The main problems were
   - Impossibility for objects to push each other, no object were displaced farther than the original location of the frame